ClausKlein/cmake_template/README.md

 prepopulated with the contents of this project.

-After creating the project please wait until the cleanup workflow has finished setting up your project and commited the changes.
+After creating the project please wait until the cleanup workflow has finished setting up your project and committed the changes.

 Now you can clone the project locally and get to work!